Fireproof Nature Habitat and Home

 The feeling I described in the introduction really hit home when I learned that even with modern-day firefighting equipment and warning systems, the deadliest California wildfire was in 2018.
 In the "Camp Fire", 85 people lost their lives.
 85 people whose families will never see them again.
 With this, I was more motivated than ever to design a habitat that can protect people from such tragedies.

-To create a fireproof (or at least fire resistant) house, it has to be constructed out of materials with a high temperature tolerance, such as concrete (must be reinforced with steel rebar to not crack under extreme heat).
+To create a fireproof (or at least fire resistant) house, it has to be constructed out of materials with a high temperature tolerance, such as cement (must be reinforced with steel rebar to not crack under extreme heat).
 It should be well supported on all sides and cleared from flammable materials.
 It must also have a very good ventilation system that can be sealed off from the outside air, should there be a fire.
 Then, of course, it has to have large amounts of natural light, a large living space, and many activities to make it feel like a home.

 Location & Foundation